RBS needs 10 years to return to private sector: Times

 In 2008, Britain pumped 45.5 billion pounds into RBS, leaving the taxpayer with an 82 percent holding in the bank.

-On Friday RBS, which trades on the London stock exchange, closed at 295 pence per share, representing a market capitalization of 17.9 billion pounds.
+On Friday RBS, which trades on the London stock exchange, closed at 295 pence per share, representing a market capitalisation of 17.9 billion pounds.

 Last week, the Bank of England warned that British banks’ true capital position was probably worse than what the relatively healthy official numbers imply.